SamHou0/SamHou0/README.md

 ## About me
-A Chinese high school student who likes programming.
+A Chinese college student who likes programming.
 Still learning new things...

 I belive technology can change the world.
 After learning something new, I'll write a blog post to share what I've learned (see [blog](https://blog.samhou.top/)).